DoclerLabs/hexMachina/_posts/2017-05-30-hexmachina-0.22.0.md

 ---
 layout: post
-title:  "0.22.0 - @Dependency and IDependencyOwner"
+title:  "IDependencyOwner, check dependency injection at compiletime"
 image: /img/blog/hexmachina-welcome.jpg
-category: news
+category: News
 tags: [release, inject, dsl]
 ---
-Let's highlight some new feature on this new release.
+Let's highlight one new feature arrived with hexMachina `0.22.0.`

 ### hex.di.mapping.IDependencyOwner
 With this new feature is possible to check injector dependencies at compiletime.